Hiking

 The Hot River at Klambragil

-Reykjadalur's main attraction is the Klambragil hot river — a stretch of stream where boiling water from upstream springs mixes with cooler glacier and rainwater to produce a long, soakable bath.
-Wooden boardwalks follow the river for several hundred metres and small wooden changing screens have been built into the bank for modesty.
+The bit everyone comes for is the Klambragil hot river, where hot spring water mixes with cooler water to make a long, soakable bath.
+Wooden boardwalks run along it for several hundred metres, and there are simple wooden changing screens on the bank.

 What You'll See Along the Way